Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 1. ## Stage 1: Setting up the Application Load Balancer

-An Application Load Balancer is a type of load balancing service that distributes incoming application traffic across multiple targets, such as EC2 instances.
+Application Load Balancer (ALB) is a type of load balancer service that distributes incoming application traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in multiple Availability Zones.

+Application Load Balancer (ALB) operates at the application layer (Layer 7) of the OSI model.
+This allows it to perform more advanced functions compared to traditional load balancers.
+Specifically, it can handle HTTP/HTTPS traffic, making it ideal for web applications.

-### Step 1: Setting up ALB
+## Step 1: Setting Up the Application Load Balancer (ALB)

-> create 2 instance the first inatnce will have the configuration
+ > Creating Two EC2 Instances

+The first step in setting up the Application Load Balancer (ALB) is to launch two EC2 instances that will serve as the targets for the load balancer.
+The instances will handle the application traffic routed by the ALB.

 ![1](./img/1%20first%20ec2.png)

- > A new security is created ssh and http inbound rule is added to the security.
+ > A new security group is created, and inbound rules are configured to allow SSH (port 22) for remote access and HTTP (port 80) to handle web traffic.

 ![2](./img/2%20VPC%20AUTO%20SIGN%20.png)

- - i configure and follow the same process for my second EC2
+ - I followed the same configuration process for the second EC2 instance, ensuring that it was set up with identical settings as the first instance.

 ![3](./img/4%20stage%202%20ec2.png)